 The Cervélo S3 Disc is claimed to be better than the rim-brake version in pretty much every way.
 Most importantly, the loss of the rim brake calipers has resulted in a claimed saving of two watts over the standard model

-Although disc brakes are themselves less aerodynamic than their rim counterparts, Cervélo claims that the S3 disc is marginally more aerodynamic than the non-disc version.
+Although disc brakes are traditionally less aerodynamic than their rim counterparts, Cervélo along with a number of other major bike brands, claim that its disc brake bike is marginally more aerodynamic than the non-disc version.

-The reason is that fitting disc brakes has allowed Cervélo to make the S3 more aerodynamic in other areas, resulting in a net reduction in drag of a claimed 2W.
+This, it claims, is because it has been able to improve the S3’s aerodynamics in other areas resulting in a net reduction in drag of a claimed two watts.